dawsons-creek/fx-spec/DOGFOODING.md

 - No runner yet (can't execute FxSpec tests)
 - Need basic functionality working first

-### Phase 2: Matchers Complete 🎯
+### Phase 2: Matchers Complete ✅
-**Status**: Ready to start migration
+**Status**: Complete - matchers are ready

+**What we have**:
+- Full matcher system with `expect` and `to'`
+- Core matchers: `equal`, `beTrue`, `beFalse`, `beNull`, `haveLength`, etc.
+- Negation support with `notTo`
+- Custom matcher API

+### Phase 3.1: Dogfooding - Rewrite Phase 1 Tests ✅
+**Status**: COMPLETE!

-**What we'll do**:
+**What we did**:
-1. Keep existing tests as regression suite
+1. ✅ Created custom matchers for testing FxSpec internals
-2. Rewrite tests using FxSpec DSL + matchers
+2. ✅ Rewrote TypesTests as TypesSpecs using FxSpec DSL
-3. Run both versions in parallel initially
-4. Validate that FxSpec tests produce same results
+3. ✅ Rewrote SpecBuilderTests as SpecBuilderSpecs using FxSpec DSL
+4. ✅ Kept legacy tests running in parallel for validation
+5. ✅ All 30 FxSpec-based tests pass with beautiful output

 **Example transformation**: